vijay8672/AI-DRIVEN-FRAUDGUARD-ADVANCED-FRAUD-DETECTION-SYSTEM/README.md

    - **SMOTE (Synthetic Minority Oversampling Technique)** is applied to oversample the minority class (fraudulent transactions) in the training data to address the class imbalance.

 4. **Feature Scaling**
-   - The features are scaled using **StandardScaler** to ensure all features contribute equally to model performance.
+   - The features are scaled using StandardScaler to ensure that all features contribute equally to the model's performance.
+The scaler is then saved in .pkl format for future use.

 5. **Model Initialization**
    - Multiple machine learning models are initialized, including **XGBoost**, **LightGBM**, **CatBoost**, and **AdaBoost**.
 These models are selected for their ability to handle imbalanced datasets and their strong performance in classification tasks.